-Modular furniture have been gaining popularity in recent years.
-Modular furniture offer the same benefits as foldable furniture and more.
-Modular furniture offers more flexibility, adaptability and multifunctionality than the traditional foldable furniture.
-Somewhat more expensive (but still relatively inexpensive) than foldable furniture,modular furniture could have different puposes and forms, so make sure you buy a suitable one.
+Modular furniture has been gaining popularity in recent years.
+Modular furniture offers the same benefits as foldable furniture and more.
+Modular furniture offers more flexibility, adaptability, and multifunctionality than traditional foldable furniture.
+Somewhat more expensive (but still relatively inexpensive) than foldable furniture, modular furniture could have different purposes and forms, so make sure you buy a suitable one.

 Use your walls

-Hooks, racks, shelves, on your walls can be used as a storage space too.
+Hooks, racks, and shelves, on your walls, can be used as storage space too.
 Proper use of walls as storage spaces can even add to the overall aesthetic of your home or room.
-Floor to ceiling shelves are a great way of maximizing space and adding a decorative touch to any room.
+Floor-to-ceiling shelves are a great way of maximizing space and adding a decorative touch to any room.